PartlySaneStudios/partly-sane-skies/README.md

 ## Top Features:

-***Note: the features below are just a small selection all PSS features: these are just some of the more popular/liked features.***
+***Note: the features below are just a small selection of all PSS features: these are just some of the more popular/liked features.***

 *To view the complete list of all features, **[click here to visit the complete features page.](docs/pages/features/list.md)***
 <details>